terraform-aws-modules/terraform-aws-lambda/examples/runtimes/README.md

 # Runtimes Examples

-Configuration in this directory creates deployment packages for [various runtimes and programming languages (Rust, Go, Java)](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).
+Configuration in this directory creates deployment packages for [various runtimes and programming languages (Rust, Go, Java, .NET)](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).

 Each runtime is executable by calling created Lambda Functions at the end.